aanandiyadav-design/aanandiyadav-design/README.md

 I’m a fourth year BCom student at UBC Sauder concentrating in Business Analytics.

-Most of my work sits close to real decisions.
 I like working through large datasets, identifying what is actually driving the outcome, and turning that into actionable insigts.

 Recently, I’ve been spending more time on predictive modeling, A/B testing, NLP, feature engineering, and model evaluation.
 I’m especially interested in regression analysis, classification, statistical testing, and the practical side of using data science tools to improve decision quality.